RoboForm vs 1Password: which is the best password manager?

 Which is better for mobile: 1Password or RoboForm?

 Both 1Password and RoboForm have equally functional and intuitive mobile apps.
 They come with core features and are easy to navigate.
+In terms of ease of use, both password managers are pretty comparable whether you’re using desktop or mobile apps.

 Can 1Password import from RoboForm?

-Yes, 1Password can import from RoboForm if you have RoboForm 8 or later.
+Yes, 1Password can import passwords from RoboForm if you have RoboForm 8 or later.
 All you need to do is export your data from RoboForm as a CSV file, choose Import in your 1Password account, and select the vault to import into.

 Comments